wp-plugins/iframe-widget/readme.txt

 = How can I  change scroll-bar around the webpage on the IFrame? =

 If the dimension of the webpage you are trying to display within the IFrame exceeds the configured dimension of the IFrame (by default) will automatically add scrollbars.
-This option can be changed, using the "Display Scroll bars?" configuration option, you may chose to either display the scroll-bar always, or not at all or select "auto" to let IFrame decide whether to show the horizontal and/or vertical scroll-bar.
+This option can be changed, using the "Display Scroll bars?" configuration option, you may chose to either display the scroll-bar always, or not at all or select `auto` to let IFrame decide whether to show the horizontal and/or vertical scroll-bar.

 = How do I add border to my IFrame? =

 To add a border to your IFrame Widget, select the option "Yes" as answer to "Display Frame border?".
-Then add the required style information in the "CSS Style" field (example: you may add
-`border:1px solid red;`).
+Then add the required style information in the "CSS Style" field (example: you may add `border:1px solid red;`).
 If you are using the `[dciframe]` Markup then you may similarly supply the parameters as `[dciframe]http://www.google.com,400,250,1,border:1px solid red;[/dciframe]`, for example (note that the fourth parameter value for `frameborder` has been set to "1").

 = How do I add an IFrame to a blog-post or Page? =